-As the experiences of Tom and Mark Udall suggest, cultivating coalition partners outside of the House might require a Representative to give up bill ownership, in order to see his or her policy goals advanced; but for those who are most interested in advancing a legislative agenda, such a strategy can yield huge dividends.
+More broadly considered, it is important to recognize that cultivating coalition partners outside of one's chamber might require a Representative or Senator to give up bill ownership, in order to see his or her policy goals advanced; but for those who are most interested in advancing a legislative agenda, such a strategy can yield huge dividends.
 Effective lawmakers play the long game.